2023 Most Popular Allied Health Professions Associate Degree Schools in Arkansas

 Women make up 81% of the allied health majors at the school.

 With a ranking of #6, NorthWest Arkansas Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Located in the small city of Bentonville, NWACC is a public college with a moderately-sized student population.
+Located in the small city of Bentonville, NWACC is a public school with a moderately-sized student population.

 About 60% of the students majoring in allied health at the school are women while 40% are male.